berenpolat/PreShield-Scan-PSS-/README.md

 # PreShield-Scan-PSS-
-Me and my teammate Gizem Gultoprak created a project for the earthquake using visual AI systems for AYGAZ AI BOOTCAMP
+Me and my teammate Gizem Gultoprak created a project for the earthquake using visual AI systems for AYGAZ AI BOOTCAMP.